DoubleCouponDay/Chunkus/README.md

 ```
     cmake -B build -G "MinGW Makefiles"
     cmake --build build -j4
-    cmake --install build
+    cmake --install build --prefix install
 ```

-The C code is now build into the build folder.
+The C code is now built into the build folder, and the final product has been installed into the install folder.

 ---

 You can easily build all components by executing the build script.
 It must be executed from the root directory.
+(Not currently working)

 ## Building the Rust code